Whimsy Stick

 The Direct Answer

-A canine flirt pole is a handler-controlled prey simulation tool consisting of a flexible pole, a static line, and a low-mounted lure.
-Used correctly, it runs the dog through the complete predatory motor pattern — orient, stalk, chase, grab, possess — and resolves accumulated prey drive in five to ten minutes.
-The distinction between a canine flirt pole built for professional use and a backyard dog flirt pole toy is structural: pole-to-line ratio, line type, lure mechanics, and rated load all change.
+A canine flirt pole is a handler-controlled prey simulation tool: a flexible pole, a static line, and a low-mounted lure.
+Used correctly, it runs the dog through the complete predatory motor pattern (orient, stalk, chase, grab, possess) and resolves accumulated prey drive in five to ten minutes.
+The distinction between a professional canine flirt pole and a backyard consumer toy is structural: pole-to-line ratio, line type, lure mechanics, and rated load all change.

 5